jerinmt/battleship/README.md

 Now I have to implement the UI.
 And then the gameflow.

 Designed the gameboard and overall look.
-Created images for the ships, implemented drag and drop to place the ships in the beginning.
+Created images for the ships.
-Need to implement avoiding overlap, out of bounds, and rotation.
+Need to implement the placement of ships for the player.

+Implemented the placement of player ships.

-Then implement the placement input and start the gameflow.
+Next is to implement the gameflow.